TomaszWoloszyn983/shopping-list-application/README.md

 ## 1. Overview.

+Portfolio Porject 4.
 The subject of the project is the web shopping list application.
-The application offers an easy way of adding items to buy, editing and deleting items from the list, as well as marking them as done/bought.
+This is a very simple and easy to use application that offers the user few basic functionalities, such as to create, add and manage items.
-The application also allows the user to register his own account what gives him access to a few useful functions that are accessible only for registered users.
+It also allows the user to register his own account what gives him an access to addintional useful functions that are accessible only for registered users.

 ## Contents: